Answers to Questions Concerning Exclusions

 When OIG is considering excluding an individual or entity under §1128(b)(7) of the Act, the administrative process differs more significantly from the one that is applicable to mandatory exclusions and most permissive exclusions.
 OIG will send the individual or entity a Notice of Proposal to Exclude.
 The written notice will include the basis for the proposed exclusion, the length of the exclusion, the factors we considered in setting the exclusion period, the effect of the exclusion, appeal rights and reinstatement information.
 Based upon this notice, the exclusion will be effective 60 days after the receipt of the notice unless, within that period, the individual or entity files a written request for a hearing.
 If the individual or entity makes a timely request for a hearing, an exclusion will not go into effect until and unless the ALJ upholds the OIG's decision to exclude.
 Any adverse decision may be appealed to the DAB, and judicial review is available after a final decision by the DAB.

-The scope of an exclusion under Title 11 of the Social Security Act is from Federal health care programs, as defined in 42 CFR 1001.2.
+The scope of an exclusion under Title 11 of the Social Security Act is from all Federal health care programs, as defined in 42 CFR 1001.2.
 Federal health care programs include Medicare, Medicaid, and all other plans and programs that provide health benefits funded directly or indirectly by the United States (other than the Federal Employees Health Benefits Plan).
-For exclusions implemented before August 4, 1997, the exclusion covers the following Federal health care programs: Medicare, Medicaid, Maternal and Child Health Services Block Grant, Block Grants to States for Social Service, and State Children's Health Insurance programs.
-Federal health care program exclusions do not reach other federal programs (although HHS or another federal agency could separately initiate a suspension or debarment of an excluded person from other federal procurement or nonprocurement programs).
+For exclusions implemented before August 4, 1997, the exclusion covers only the following Federal health care programs: Medicare, Medicaid, Maternal and Child Health Services Block Grant, Block Grants to States for Social Service, and State Children's Health Insurance programs.
+Federal health care program exclusions do not reach other Federal programs (although HHS or another Federal agency could separately initiate a suspension or debarment of an excluded person from other Federal procurement or nonprocurement programs).

 The effect of an exclusion is that no payment will be made by any Federal health care program for any items or services furnished, ordered or prescribed by an excluded individual or entity.
 No program payment will be made for anything that an excluded person furnishes, orders, or prescribes.
 This payment prohibition applies to the excluded person, anyone who employs or contracts with the excluded person, any hospital or other provider for which the excluded person provides services, and anyone else.
 The exclusion applies regardless of who submits the claims and applies to all administrative and management services furnished by the excluded person.

-There is a limited exception to exclusions for the provision of certain emergency items or services not provided in a hospital emergency room.
+There is a limited exception to this payment prohibition for the provision of certain emergency items or services not provided in a hospital emergency room.
 See 42 CFR 1001.1901(c).

 Additional information is available in the Updated Special Advisory Bulletin on the Effect of Exclusions From Participation in Federal Health Programs.

-No, the List of Excluded Individuals/Entities contains only exclusion actions taken by the OIG
+No, the List of Excluded Individuals/Entities includes only exclusion actions taken by the OIG

 OIG has been implementing exclusions since about 1981, but the Department of Health & Human Services first began imposing them in 1977.